 - Black hat SEO abuses Google algorithm weaknesses and exploits Google Webmaster Guidelines to boost rankings, such as keyword stuffing and or mass publishing of countless low-quality content pages (see why this is a bad idea with Google’s Helpful Content update).

 Black hat SEO exists because people have seen it work wonders.
 If lucky, these practices create short-term results, particularly in artificially inflating search rankings.

 Black hat SEO strategies exploit and abuse loopholes in Google’s algorithms and search guidelines.
 However, those exploits have become fewer and fewer as Google continues to release and update their core algorithm.

 Typically, Google crawlers will scour the web after every update to look for new loopholes and fix them.
 This cycle repeated indefinitely as Google and other search engines is constantly scouring the web for loopholes to fix them and punish pages that are found to abuse them.

 In short, black hat SEO does work to some extent.
-However, depending on short term tactics to gain an advantage is extremely short-sighted and is very unlikely to be sustainable in the long term.
+However, depending on short-term tactics to gain an advantage is extremely short-sighted and unlikely to be sustainable in the long term.

 Is Black Hat SEO Good or Bad?

 You may think black hat SEO is the cheapest and fastest way to rank on the first page.
 But before you sign up to a sketchy SEO service that promises you the world, think about your website’s long-term goal and your brand value if you were to get punished for using such methods.

 Using black hat SEO to build authority on the web will most likely result in irreversible damage to your business, cost you thousands of dollars to repair the damages caused and simply waste your time when you could be out there serving your customers.